MicrosoftDocs/azure-stack-docs/azure-stack/operator/give-app-access-to-resources.md

 ---
 # Give an app access to Azure Stack Hub resources

-An application that needs to deploy or configure resources through Azure Resource Manager must be represented by its own identity.
-Just as a user is represented by a security principal called a user principal, an app is represented by a service principal.
+An application that deploys or configures resources through Azure Resource Manager must be represented by its own identity, known as a security principal.
+Just as a user is represented by a user principal, an app is represented by a service principal.

-The service principal identity allows you to delegate only the necessary permissions to the app.
+The identity can also be used to delegate only the necessary permissions to the user or app.
 For example, a configuration management app might use Azure Resource Manager to inventory Azure resources.
-In this scenario, you would register the app in your directory, add the app to the "reader" role at the appropriate scope, limiting the configuration management app to read-only access.
+The app would first be registered in the directory, then added to the "reader" role at the appropriate scope, limiting the app to read-only access.

 ## Overview